 In Dauphiné they were elevated to the Marquis de Cabassole in the year 1844 after the French Revolution.
 Amand Seguin was a celebrated French industrial chemist, 1767-1835.
 Séguier is the name of a French family of magistrates of whom Pierre, 1588-1672, became a chancellor of France.

 Jean Seguin, son of Jacques and Jeanne, arrived in New France from Normandy around the year 1669.
 He married Lucrece Bellot on 26th August 1669 and together they had five children, three of which were sons.

 Early History of the Seguine family

 This web page shows only a small excerpt of our Seguine research.
-More information is included under the topic Early Seguine History in all our PDF Extended History products and printed products wherever possible.
+The years 1786 and 1875 are included under the topic Early Seguine History in all our PDF Extended History products and printed products wherever possible.

 Seguine Spelling Variations

 History has changed the spelling of most surnames.
 During the early development of the French language in the Middle Ages, a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 Some variables were adopted by different branches of the family name.
 Hence, there spelling variations of the name Seguine, some of which include Seguin, Seguine, Seguens, Seguenot, Segui, Seguier, Seguins, Seguines and many more.